d-EScape/Domoticz_iDetect/README.md

   - router ip address
   - router username
   - router password (only needed if you don't have key based authentication setup)
-  - mac addresses to monitor in the format name=mac addrress, separated by a comma.
+  - mac addresses to monitor in the format (short) name=mac addrress, separated by a comma.
   eg: phone1=F1:2A:33:44:55:66,phone2=B9:88:77:C6:55:44
   - 'remove obsolete' gives you a choice to automatically delete devices that are no longer in de above list of mac-addresses OR to show them as timedout.
   - interval between checks (i use 10 seconds)